Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 The treatment approaches for shopping addicts include pharmacological intervention, counseling, and cognitive behavioral therapy.

-8. Tattoo addiction
+8. Tattoo Addiction

 Nearly 46% of Americans have a tattoo, 30% of 46% have 2-3 tattoos, and 19% have 4-5 tattoos, as per a report by Statista in 2019.
 These stats show that a considerable amount of people are hooked on tattooing.